• Start Here!

 This site is much more exclusive than the others mentioned above, and the focus is on fine-art rather than commercial art.
 If you want to sell fine art online here, you have to go through a fairly rigorous approval process where you submit photographs of your work for review, and answer questions about yourself.

 The fact that it's harder to get in means that you'll probably have less competition, and the focus on fine art means you're able to reach a very specific clientele that might not be easy to find on other sites.
-The average prices here also tend to be much higher than most of the more open marketplaces.

 Go here to check out Artfinder.